zikozee/spring-security-in-action/section-12/client-app-github-sso/README.md

     .build();
   ```

-- Spring provies a simpler impl for common oauth providers: **Google, github, facebook, Okta**
+- Spring provides a simpler impl for common oauth providers: **Google, github, facebook, Okta**
-- namely **CommonOAuth2Provider**  which defaults the above implementation to last known provider value
+- namely: **CommonOAuth2Provider**  which defaults the above implementation to last known provider value

 ### CLIENT REPOSITORY
 - The oauth authentication filter obtains details about the authorization server client registrations from
 - a **ClientRegistrationRepository**

-- ClientRegistraionRepository has one or more ClientRegistration Objects (e.g GITHUB, FACEBOOK, LINKEDIN etc)
+- ClientRegistrationRepository has one or more ClientRegistration Objects (e.g GITHUB, FACEBOOK, LINKEDIN etc)

 - This can be configured via code (inline or declarative) or via application ppties